 Born and raised in Humacao, Puerto Rico, Jose has been performing on percussion instruments since he was five years old.
-At age 11, he started formal music lessons with Professor Jose "Tito” Rivera at the Escuela Libre De Música de Humacao.
-At 12 years of age, Jose started performing with Humacao Symphonic Band under the direction of Professor German Peña Plaza.
-With the Humacao Symphonic Band, Jose traveled to Venezuela, New York, Costa Rica, Virgin Islands, and the Dominican Republic.
+At age 11, he started formal music lessons with Professor Jose "Tito” Rivera and Professor German Peña Plaza at the Escuela Libre De Música de Humacao.
+At 12 years of age, Jose started performing with Humacao Symphonic Band under the direction of Professor German Peña Plaza, with the Humacao Symphonic Band, Jose traveled through Caribbean, Central and South America.
 At age 14, Jose received formal percussion lessons from Professor Jose "Pepe" Torres at the Escuela Libre de Música de Caguas.
-Under Torres direction, Jose performed with the Puerto Rico Symphony Orchestra, Puerto Rico State Band and also with a variety of local bands.
+Under Torres direction, Jose performed with the Puerto Rico Symphony Orchestra, Puerto Rico State Band and also with a variety of local artists.
 By the age of 17, Jose was accepted into the Puerto Rico Conservatory of Music where he studied percussion with Professor Jose Alicea.
 Under Alicea's direction, Jose played for the America youth symphony orchestra based in San Juan, Puerto Rico.
 In 1994, Jose moved to the United States.

-He also leads his own percussion group called “Insolencia Rumbera”, his Latin jazz band "Jose Rosa and Friends" with whom he had recorded several albums.
+He also leads his own band "Jose Rosa and Friends" with whom he had recorded several albums and his World Music Band "Merak".
 In addition, he can also be heard and seen in many radio ads and TV programs like syndicated PBS program “Jazz Then and Now” and also on the Travel channel in the program "The making of Disney's Animal Kingdom".

-Jose endorses Pearl Drums and Percussion, Paiste Cymbals, Remo Drum Heads, Pro-Mark Drum Sticks and Mallets, Purecussion Percussion, Pintech Electronic Percussion, Lento Drum Gloves, Cymbag and Cympad.
+Jose endorses Pearl Drums and Percussion, Paiste Cymbals, Remo Drum Heads, Pro-Mark Drum Sticks and Mallets, Purecussion Percussion, Cymbag and Cympad.